China–Philippines relations: Late Imperial China and Spanish Philippines

+Modern Period

 Bilateral trade volume in 2007 was US$30.62 billion.
 From January to October 2008, bilateral trade volume reached US$25.3 billion, an increase of 1.4% as compared with the same period last year.
 By the end of September 2008, the actually utilized value of accumulative investment from the Philippines to China reached US$2.5 billion.
 China's transformation into a major economic power in the 21st century has led to an increase of foreign investments in the bamboo network, a network of overseas Chinese businesses operating in the markets of Southeast Asia that share common family and cultural ties.

 The Philippines and China signed an air rights agreement in 2010, significantly increasing flights between the two countries.

 In August 2011, the Philippines and China signed a five-year trade development program worth US$6 billion.

 On 17 September 2014, the Philippines and China signed a memorandum of understanding for the promotion of investment cooperation.

 In 2022 the Philippines became able to export fresh durian to China.
 Market access is sometimes used as a tool of Chinese diplomacy; banana exports from the Philippines have previously been restricted during times of geopolitical tension.

+A 2024 study by AidData found that from 2000 to 2022, China's investments in the Philippines exceeded US$9 billion.
+Between 2010 and 2023, Chinese foreign direct investment (FDI) in the Philippines reached US$21.9 billion.
+By 2023, China became the second largest market for Philippine exports, which at some point became the largest during the first semester amounting to US$5.58 billion or equivalent to a share of 16 percent followed by the US and Japan.
+However, since 2024, the Philippines has been urging the US and its allies to increase their inward investments to the country in an attempt to counter China.